Marcelixoo/fashion-catalog-system/README.md

 ## Non-functional requirements

-1. Durability: service should operate 24/7 with uptime of 99%.
+1. Durability: fault tolerance & archivability of historical data.
-2. Observability: easy visualization of daily updates & aging of data.
+2. Observability: easy visualization of key metrics, e.g. number of daily updates, leading time for items to go from "pending approval" to "approved".
 3. Agility: strive for streamlined maintenance & isolated testing.
-4. Resiliency: service should not stop if dependencies are down (e.g. Enrichment API, Translation API).
+4. Resiliency: service should not stop if dependencies are down or slow to respond (e.g.Cloud Translation API).

  ## Visualize the structure